luiswirth/bsc-thesis/src/matter/mesh.typ

   other.is_subset_of(self)
 }
 ```
-Note that this only consideres the simplices as sets, even though they are
+Note that this only considers the simplices as sets, even though they are
 actually lists with an ordering.

 Given a simplex that is a subset of a larger simplex, we can compute its vertex